AbhishekkumarDatas/StoreSalesAnalysis/README.md

 # Insight
-Highest sales recorded in month of March women contributing more than men that is 64%
+- Highest sales recorded in month of March
+- Women contributing more than men that is 64%
-Top 5 states in sales Maharashtra is on top followed by Karnataka and then up Most Sales are from women in Adult age group
+- Top 5 states in sales Maharashtra is on top followed by Karnataka and then up
+- Most Sales are from women in Adult age group
-Most of the sales came from Amazon followed by Myntra and Flipkart
+- Most of the sales came from Amazon followed by Myntra and Flipkart

 # Final conclusion
-Target women customers of age group (30-49)  living in Maharastra, Karnataka and Up by showing ads/offers/coupons available on Amazon, flipkart and myntra
+- Target women customers of age group (30-49)  living in Maharastra, Karnataka and Up by showing ads/offers/coupons available on Amazon, flipkart and myntra